 Printing on Plastic

-Have you ever wanted your own custom-designed water bottle?
+Have you ever wanted your own custom-designed water bottle same as sublimation printing on aluminum or metals?
 Or maybe a pair of earrings with your company logo for giveaways.
-Well, did you know that using an ink-jet printer you can print images on plastic as long as the plastic is clean and free of dirt, grease, or other impurities?
+Well, did you know that using an inkjet sublimation printer you can print images on plastic as long as the plastic is clean and free of dirt, grease, or other impurities?
 First, you have to know exactly what type of plastic you are going to print on and then how well the plastic will take ink.

 Printing on a non-porous surface is a lot different than printing onto paper.
 Because your image isn’t going to absorb into the material, it’s going to sit on top just like a coating.
 You have to think about what plastics can be printed on and the quality of the finish.
 When choosing your printer, ink color, and type of paper to use.